jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-06-08-kafka-development-with-docker-part-5/index.md

 3. The consumer reads the serialized and compressed messages.
 4. The consumer retrieves the schema from the schema registry (if it is yet to be cached) and uses it to decompress and deserialize messages.

-## Glue Schema Registry Client library
+## Glue Schema Registry Client Library

 As mentioned earlier, the *Glue Schema Registry Client library* primarily provides serializers and deserializers for Avro, Json and Portobuf formats.
 It also supports other necessary features such as registering schemas and performing compatibility check.
 Below lists the main features of the library.